kartonfarkas/api_docs/source/suite/get_started/authentication.rst

 **Username**

-This field contains the username your Account Manager gave you.
+This field contains the username you were provided during onboarding.
 It is usually in the following
 format: account_name00X, where X is a digit.

 .. note:: Always substitute your own API user name for each request.